MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-url-filters.md

 ### Special characters in values

-URL filters already support all special characters in field values, except the single quote (').
-That's the only character you need to escape.
-To search for a single quote character, use two single quotes ('').
+URL filters already support most special characters in field values, which also require *escape codes*.
+For example, to search for a single quote character, use two single quotes ('').

-For example:

 - `?filter=Table/Name eq 'O''Brien'` becomes: